GiovanniVolpintesta/FoxCathodoLuminescenceCorrector/README.md

-This software is written to demonstrate the image analysis process discussed in the article "Inhomogeneous Beam Brightness Intensity Converter (IBBIC) as aid for cathodoluminescence microscopy studies and images pre-processing", written by Francesco Volpintesta.
+This software is written to demonstrate the image analysis process discussed in the article "Inhomogeneous Beam Brightness Intensity Converter (IBBIC) as aid for cathodoluminescence microscopy studies and images pre-processing", written by Francesco Volpintesta and Giovanni Volpintesta.

 This software lets the user open an image and visualize the conversion discussed in the article.